isralduke/thatbook/22-song-of-songs.md

 > is like a slice of pomegranate.
 > <a name="4:4">4:4</a> Your neck is like the tower of David
 > built with courses of stones;
-> one thousand shields are hung on it—
+> one thousand shields are hung on it —
 > all shields of valiant warriors.
 > <a name="4:5">4:5</a> Your two breasts are like two fawns,
 > twins of the gazelle